My-WorkPlace/V.Test-task.-IoT-.Intern/README.md

   And please respond to following questions:
 -	Are you interested in IoT (internet of things) and cloud solutions (Azure)?
-Sure I find out it interesting.
+-Sure I find out it interesting.
 -	Are you ready to work in a small team for first several months (basically just you and senior dev/architect who will supervise you)?
-It seems like, that what i'm looking for, yes i'm ready to it.Let's rock!
+-It seems like, that what i'm looking for, yes i'm ready to it.Let's rock!